-If not connected already, connect the Scan Tool to the vehicle's DLC, and turn the ignition "On."
+- If not connected already, connect the Scan Tool to the vehicle's DLC, and turn the ignition "On."
 (If the Scan Tool is already connected and linked to the vehicle's computer, proceed directly to step 3.
-If not, continue to step 2.)

-■ To erase OBD2 DTCs: Wait until the codes are displayed on the Scan Tool's LCD and then proceed to step 3.
+If not, continue to step 2.) - 2.
+Perform the Code Retrieval procedure as described on page 33. - To erase OBD2 DTCs: Wait until the codes are displayed on the Scan Tool's LCD and then proceed to step 3.